Big Data and the Telecom Customer Service Experience

 Big data analytics can deepen understanding and help telecoms with their customer service.
 Here are a few example use cases:

 - Improve customer retention.
 Telecoms can analyze customer complaints related to network issues and correlate it with CRM data to better understand which network problems have the most impact on their customers.

 - Proactive customer care and reduced truck rolls.
-Companies can use the data they already have to accurately predict which customer issues result in unnessary truck rolls and develop a system for them to allocate resources accordingly.
+Companies can use the data they already have to accurately predict which customer issues result in unnecessary truck rolls and develop a system for them to allocate resources accordingly.

 - Consistent service experiences with accurate demand forecasts.
 Telecoms can determine exactly where to lay out new infrastructure by forecasting future growth and network demands.

 The Big Data Analytics Solution for Telecom

 Big data analytics plays a critical role in helping telecoms create a wider view of how to improve their service experience.
 It can deliver:

 - The ability to use more data in the analysis, which is critical to gaining deeper insights